by Scott Mehl © Unofficial Royalty 2015

 Ena had three brothers:

 Raised in her grandmother’s household, the family moved constantly between Buckingham Palace, Windsor Castle, Balmoral Castle, and Osborne House.
 In January 1896, Ena’s father died of malaria while en route to fight in the Ashanti War.
-Following his death, Queen Victoria gave the family apartments at Kensington Palace where they lived while in London.
-After Queen Victoria’s death in 1901, Kensington Palace became their primary residence, along with Osborne Cottage on the grounds of Osborne House.
+Following his death, Queen Victoria gave the family apartments at Kensington Palace where they lived when in London.
+After Queen Victoria died in 1901, Kensington Palace became their primary residence, along with Osborne Cottage on the grounds of Osborne House.

 In 1905, Ena met her future husband, King Alfonso XIII of Spain, while he was on a State Visit to the United Kingdom.
 The two soon began corresponding and quickly became smitten with each other.
 However, several issues needed to be resolved before they could consider marriage.
 First was the looming threat of hemophilia.
 Ena’s brother Leopold was suffering from the disease, so there was a very good chance that she might bring it to the Spanish royal family.
-However, with little known about the disease at the time, Alfonso did not seem to be too concerned.
-The bigger obstacles were Ena’s religion and (as far as Alfonso’s mother was concerned), less than royal bloodline.
+However, with little known about the disease at the time, Alfonso did not seem too concerned.
+The bigger obstacles were Ena’s religion and, as far as Alfonso’s mother was concerned, her less-than-royal bloodline.
 However, Ena willingly agreed to convert to Catholicism, and her uncle, King Edward VII, elevated her rank to Royal Highness so there could be no question of an unequal marriage.
 These seem to have appeased the Dowager Queen and the engagement was announced.

 The couple married on May 31, 1906, at the Royal Monastery of San Jerónimo in Madrid, in a wedding attended by many royals from around the world.
 The marriage was not, however, without incident.
 While the wedding procession was returning to the Royal Palace, an assassination attempt was made on the King and his new Queen.
 Both Alfonso and Ena were unharmed, however, several guards and bystanders were killed or injured.